vbarbarosh/dd/README.md

 ## Description

-This abstraction comes from the observation that:
+This abstraction comes from the following observations:

 1) Each interaction with the mouse has the following workflow: